baschenbrenner/phase4-review-repo-3/README.md

 - Clone this project
 - `cd` into the project directory
-- Run `bundle`
+- Run `bundle install`
-- Make sure you are not using a postgresql database elsewhere and then run 'rails db:drop db:create db:migrate db:seed'
+- Make sure you are not using a postgresql database elsewhere and then run `rails db:drop db:create db:migrate db:seed`
 - `cd` into the client directory
 - run `npm install` then `npm start`